 - If you are not happy with your existing Access Control infrastructure for whatever reason – it is outdated, expensive to service and support, has limited capabilities etc. – but you don’t want to have to reissue cards/fobs to everyone, you could replace your readers and controller with one of our IP networked access control systems and use your existing cards.
 This way you keep the investment in cards but significantly upgrade your access control capabilities.

 Mixing and matching biometric readers and card readers are a great way to implement extra security in some areas that are more important than others.
 For instance using a card reader at an exterior location to gain entrance to the building, while only allowing fingerprint users access at a server room door decreases the threat of a lost card being used to permit entrance in this very private space.
+This technology is now being used in every commercial real estate space and homes, try the turnkey rental property investments to find great opportunities.

 When decreasing the amount of card use in a facility the threat of lost or stolen cards used for theft; theft of customer or employee personal information has then declined.
 Biometrics are a greater deterrent to criminals.
 The threat of defeating the biometric device is a natural preventable to the criminal mind.
 When a thief has not had a fingerprint enrolled in the system, access cannot be granted.
 If the concern of employee theft has risen, with the use of reports and audit trail capabilities offer the ease of seeing exactly which person has entered each area of the office.
 Proof is easy and accurate when using fingerprints.